fowlerlee/orchestration/README.md

 A simple XOR erasure code procedure is used to allow a failed Worker to recover its lost data upon start up and after failure.
 Since Reed-Solomon is not used, failure of several Workers will not allow recovery of all Worker data.

+The Worker uses a VirtualMemory via its cgo tooling.
+The Virtual Memory is made in Rust, then exposed via extern "C" functions in Rust.
+Note the implementation is unsafe, and its a Pointer to a u8 type.
+We have Rust tests for this, but its only way to make it happen.

 ## Goals:

 - Create Orchestrator Pattern - done
 - Implement XOR erasure codes for Workers on Managers and restore lost data - done
+- Rust to C to Go Virtual Memory implementation - done
 - Demonstrate Raft consensus between several managers - ongoing
 - Demonstrate Lock Service for Manager communicating with several Clients - ongoing
 - Demonstrate KVRaft algorithm for the Workers and their KVStore - ongoing